ayalaluquez/nperrin/data/basic-rules.md

-# Norman's basic rules
+# Normans basic rules
 This section is not meant to stay fixed.
 I'll try and change some things.

 Am I following this rules now?
-Nope, but wanted to write them down.
-Will make a tracker on this site for this.
+Nope, but want to start religiously on June.
+Will track my habits [here](/habits).

 ## Index
 * [Habits](#habits)